 Nature of delict; culpa and negligence; strict and vicarious liability; Consumer Protection Act 1987; defences to an action in delict.

-4 Employment law and Business Organisations (Business Students and Sports and Management students only)
+4 Employment law and Business Organisations (Business Students and Sports students only)

-5 Food Law (Food and Consumer Science students and Food, Nutrition and Health students only)
+5 Employment law and Food Law (Food students only)

 Nature of employment and contractual relationship; unfair and wrongful dismissal; health and safety in the workplace.
 Nature of Food law in UK and EU; registration/approval of food business establishments; labelling.

 6 Criminal Law ( Criminology students only)